michielskobe/dnf-update-notifier/README.md

 # DNF Update Notifier

-A lightweight Bash script to notify you of available DNF package updates at login on Fedora systems.
+A lightweight Bash script to notify you of available DNF package updates at a specified interval on Fedora systems.
 It integrates with the desktop environment using `notify-send` and allows you to update packages directly via a terminal prompt.

 ## Features